-Each year Rye Driftwood Garden Club offers up to three landscaping grants for properties on public view including businesses, civic spaces, senior centers, etc. Each grant is up to $500, and the winning organizations can use the money to beautify a space that is on public view in the Seacoast.
+Each year Rye Driftwood Garden Club offers landscaping grants to organizations that wish to enhance public locations in the Seacoast area, including businesses, civic spaces, senior centers, schools, town halls, libraries and churches.
+Each grant is up to $500, and the winning organizations can use the money to beautify a space that is on public view.
 Schools, businesses and town offices in Hampton, North Hampton, Portsmouth, Hampton Falls and Rye have received grants in past years.

 Grant requirements include the following:

 A member of the garden club needs to be a resident of the town in which the organization operates.